section-engineering-education/engineering-education/content/articles/model-explanation-with-dalex/index.md

 <!--more-->
 End-users need an open and transparent model to understand how it makes the predictions, the workings of the model, the functions, and the algorithms.
 Together, these help users understand the contributing factors to the model's decision.

 [Dalex](https://dalex.drwhy.ai/) is an open-sources library that explains and analyzes machine learning models.
 It makes the model transparent and open to the end-users.
-It builds trust in individuals and companies when using the models in production.

-Using Dalex, the end-users (individuals and companies) will gain insightful information from the model.
-Moreover, it interprets the model simply so that the end-user can understand.
-In this tutorial, we will build a bank marketing model.
-We will then use [Dalex](https://dalex.drwhy.ai/) to explain the model.
+Using Dalex, the end-users (individuals and companies) gain insightful information from the model.
+In this tutorial, we will build a bank marketing model then use [Dalex](https://dalex.drwhy.ai/) to explain the model.

 ### Table of contents
 - [Prerequisites](#prerequisites)